RohanVashisht1234/ideakers/README.md

 - Leaderboards display rankings and points after course completion.
 - Rewards such as swags, coupons, and opportunities to participate in competitions are given for high scores.

+### Product Features

+- Courses tailored to current and desired positions
+- Guild-based learning with individual sub-skills contributing to overall team exp
+- Points redeemable for brand offers and family trips
+- Exp redeemable for promotions
+- Organized events and hackathons for extra rewards
+- Strict rules against procrastination and unfair means

+## Future Plan

+---

+We aim to continuously improve and expand our product to provide the best learning experience for students and employees worldwide.

 ### For Corporate Employees

 #### Corporate Problems